-We now turn to the analysis of a dataset published by \citet{finkelsteindata} and discussed in the paper \citet{finkelstein2012oregon}.
-In 2008, Oregon conducted a lottery for a limited number of spots in its Medicaid program.
+In 2008, Oregon conducted a lottery for a limited number of spots in its Medicaid program \citep{finkelstein2012oregon}.
 The authors enriched the data on lottery signups with surveys and administrative data and found positive effects of health insurance on self-reported health outcomes, health care utilization, and financial well-being.
-This dataset allows us to analyze how a government might optimize a self-reported health outcome under a constraint on Medicaid expenses, for example which depend on the utilization of health services.
+This dataset allows us to analyze how a government could optimize a self-reported health outcome under a constraint on Medicaid expenses, for example which depend on the utilization of health services.

 For the purpose of our method, the target ``reward'' variable $Y_i$ is self-reported health, which we encode as a binary variable, where $1$ maps to `good', `very good' or `excellent' and 0 maps to `bad' or `fair'.
 Meanwhile, we consider two possible ``cost'' variables $C_i$: the number of outpatient visits in the treatment group $C_i$, and the number of prescribed drugs in the treatment group.
-We consider the costs $C_i$ to be non-zero in the treatment group, since we consider our constraint to be on the resources used in the Medicaid expansion.
+We consider the costs $C_i$ to be zero in the control group and non-negative in the treatment group, since we consider our constraint to be on the resources used in the Medicaid expansion.

-The baseline survey includes all of the lottery winners as well as an approximately equal amount of lottery losers, which amounts to an initial sample of 58,405 lottery subscribers.
+The baseline survey includes all of the lottery winners as well as an approximately equal number of lottery losers, which amounts to an initial sample of 58,405 lottery subscribers.
 23,777 subjects completed the endline survey in 12 months after the baseline, allowing us to measure the outcome variables.
-A few hundreds observations are also lost because of incomplete answers in the endline survey, leaving us with a sample of 18,062 when prescribed medications is the cost variable and 23,119 when outpatient visits is the cost variable. \citet{finkelstein2012oregon} check the balance of covariates in their paper and argue that the attrition is balanced across treatment groups and doesn't invalidate the experiment.
-We split the sample equally into a training set and a testing set, stratifying the split on the number of household members and the assigned treatment.
+A few hundred observations are also lost because of incomplete answers in the endline survey, leaving us with a sample of 18,062 when prescribed medications are the cost variable and 23,119 when outpatient visits are the cost variable. \citet{finkelstein2012oregon} check the balance of covariates in their paper and argue that the attrition is balanced across treatment groups and doesn't invalidate the experiment.
+We split the sample equally into a training set and a holdout set, stratifying the split on the number of household members and the assigned treatment.